jfc3/presentations/wasp/ReadMe.md

 Enhancements:

+* Updated slides to be more accessible and there is still more work to do.
 * Updated broken and re-directed links on the ACCESSIBILITY.html slides.
 * Removed Windows screen reader list and added TalkBack for Android.
 * Removed Google Analytics from the slides.